 So… you want to make some sweet dough?
 Check it out!
 Below are the top 11 highest paying jobs in the US!
 Keep in mind as you stroll through the list that all of these positions have a low-end pay and a high-end pay and several factors determine the salary you would receive, such as the size of the company you work for, whether you are self-employed, location, level of schooling, work experience, etc.

 Your expertise in most of these positions could earn you into the millions if you play your cards right!
 Well, what are you waiting for?
 Choose your career…get started NOW!

 Does the thought of telling everyone you meet that you are an Industrial-Organizational Psychologist (whew!
 That’s a mouthful!) and then seeing the confusion in their eyes make you winch?
 First of all, you can shorten it by just saying you are an I-O psychologist but they are still going to look at you funny.
 All kidding aside, there is nothing funny about this job, an I-O psychologist is actually the heart of making THE workplace hum.

 Your job as an I-O Psy. will be to research and apply psychological principles to workplace behavior.
-It contains two parts, one, the industrial side, where human behaviors such as fitting the right candidate to the right job, assessing managerial aspects, the efficiency of performance standards and job performance, is all part of the position.
+It contains two parts, one, the industrial side, where human behaviors such as fitting the right candidate to the right job, assessing managerial aspects, the efficiency of performance standards, and job performance, are all part of the position.

 The other part is the organizational side, in which, the psychology is geared towards how the organization affects individual behavior.
 How the organizational structures, such as managerial styles, social aspects, can all affect how people are behaving within the organization, and with this information assessed and taken into consideration will, in turn, make the organization, as a whole, run much more smoothly and efficiently.

 Areas of concern for an I-O Psy. are employee training, human resources, organizational development, and marketing and sales and may even include product testing and selecting THE best employees for the jobs.